 These two facilities currently generate heat from environmentally damaging fuel sources (wood chips for ECI and a mix of fuel oil and propane for UMES).
 Replacing one harmful fuel source with another, however, is not the solution.
 Investing in gas will lock the facilities and region into reliance on this fossil fuel for at least a decade.
 In 2008, a forward-thinking UMES President pledged to go carbon neutral by 2050.
 Gas, primarily made of the powerful greenhouse gas methane, is not a climate solution.

 The installation of the Del-Mar pipeline will impact 1,239 square feet of streams and more than 16,000 square feet of wetlands.
 It’s anticipated to come online in late 2021.

-Get Involved: MDE will hold a hearing on Eastern Shore’s tidal wetland permit this summer.
-The hearing date has not been set but it is tentatively scheduled for July.
+Get Involved: MDE will hold a virtual hearing on Eastern Shore’s tidal wetland permit on July 7.
+Sign up to attend or testify!